Team McChord Airmen return from deployment

 |0

-This work, Team McChord Airmen return from deployment [Image 5 of 5], by A1C Megan Geiger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team McChord Airmen return from deployment, by A1C Megan Geiger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.